Why delivering into your users inbox became so hard and what you can do to about it?

 If you still want to use 3rd party systems

-- For simple email newsletter I do recommend Mailup (mailchimp is effective, but expensive).
-However it is not personal and as an Experian report found, underperforms SwiftERM by 6:1.
+- For simple email newsletter, I do recommend Mailchimp.
+However it is not personal to each individual recipient.

 - For automation system, you might try Pardot or Hubspot